All About RV Toilets – A Definitive Guide

 • You do have to dump your waste through a sewer hose.
 While we didn’t find it that bad, some people (understandably) just don’t want to get that close and personal with sewage.

-• You have to find an RV dump station when you’re ready to dump.
+• You have to find an RV dump station when it’s time to empty the waste holding tank.

 Popular Brands of Gravity Flush RV Toilets: